My NA6 Miata!

 wheels are about style, not what you like.

-Classic style with agressive offset and width.
+Classic style with aggressive offset and width.

-And off they went into the car!
+And off they went under the car!

 Cool fitment and nice stretch, but no idea